wtraylor/modular_megafauna_model/README.md

 - Java Runtime Environment (JRE) and [Graphviz](www.graphviz.org) to compile [PlantUML](http://plantuml.com) diagrams.
 See [here](http://plantuml.com/graphviz-dot) for details.
 - [LaTeX](www.latex-project.org) to render mathematical formulas offline, and [BibTeX](www.bibtex.org) for the bibliography.

-### Integrate the Library into a Vegetation Model

-In the Subversion repository of [LPJ-GUESS](http://iis4.nateko.lu.se/lpj-guess/), for which this megafauna model was developed, there exists a branch `megafauna`.
+### Existing Integrations

+Originally this megafauna model was developed for the dynamic global vegetation model [LPJ-GUESS](http://iis4.nateko.lu.se/lpj-guess/).
+On the Lund subversion server there exists a branch `megafauna` that integrates this library into LPJ-GUESS.
-Please contact the maintainers of LPJ-GUESS to ask for access.
+Please contact the maintainers of LPJ-GUESS to kindly ask for access.

 Other dynamic vegetation models can include the megafauna model as an external library, too.
 Have a look at the demo simulator application in `tools/demo_simulator/` for an example of how to use the library.